hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/optimistic-update-mutations/1-update-todos.md

 ---
 title: "Update todos - mutation"
-metaTitle: "Mutation to update todos | Svelte Apollo Tutorial"
+metaTitle: "Mutation to update todos | Svelte Apollo GraphQL Tutorial"
 metaDescription: "GraphQL Mutation to update existing personal todos.
 Try the mutation in GraphiQL, passing the Authorization token to mark a todo as completed"
 ---